savonet/book/quickstart.md

 we obtain the following error:

 ```
-At line 1, char 5-27:
+At line 1, char 4-27:
 Error 7: Invalid value: That source is fallible
 ```

-This means that Liquidsoap has detected that the source declared at line 1 from character 5 to character 27 (i.e., the `input.http`) is fallible.
+This means that Liquidsoap has detected that the source declared at line 1 from character 4 to character 27, i.e. the `input.http`, is fallible.
 We could simply ignore this warning, by passing the parameter `fallible=true`{.liquidsoap} to the `output.pulseaudio`{.liquidsoap} operator, but the proper way to fix this consists in having a fallback to a local file: